GeeLaw/ahbtr/Literature.md

 ## Traitor Tracing Efficiency and Security

 Some reuse my survey of literature in `GonLuoWee`.
+(Insufficient survey as of this commit.)

 - `poly(k)` is ignored, where `k` is the security parameter.
 - `N` is the number of users.